LevelInteractive/campaign-collector/README.md

 CampaignCollector is a small utility library that allows you to easily collect campaign parameters (`utm_` +) from a URL and store/persist them in browser storage.
 This is useful for integrating campaign data with lead generation forms and CRMs.

-> [!NOTE]
+> [!IMPORTANT]
-> This library is a port/rewrite of [Attributor.js](https://github.com/derekcavaliero/attributor/). \
-> CampaignCollector offers more flexibility with its API than Attributor.js, and has been re-written with a modern Javascript footprint, and mulitple deployment/implementation options.
+> This library does not send data to any analytics platform or 3rd party service.
+It is up to the implementor to decide how it is used.

 **Features**